CiscoDevNet/botkit-template/README.md

 * Click [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/import/github/CiscoDevNet/botkit-template)

+* Delete the `.env` file that Glitch created automatically

+* Rename `.env.example` to `.env`, then open it for editing.

-* Open the `.env` file.
-For the `WEBEX_ACCESS_TOKEN` variable, paste in your bot's access token
+    Find the `WEBEX_ACCESS_TOKEN` variable, paste in your bot's access token

-    **Optional**: enter appropirate info in the "Bot meta info..." section
+    **Optional**: enter appropriate info in the "Bot meta info..." section

-    >Note that thanks to Glitch `PROJECT_DOMAIN` env variable, you do not need to add a `PUBLIC_URL` variable pointing to your app domain
+    >Note that, thanks to the Glitch `PROJECT_DOMAIN` env variable, you do not need to add a `PUBLIC_URL` variable pointing to your app domain

 You bot is all set, responding in 1-1 and 'group' spaces, and sending a welcome message when added to a space!